Universality in driven open quantum matter: Universality in dissipative quantum impurities

 \subsubsection{Qualitative overview: Canonical power counting}

-The starting, yet crucial, observation is that, after bosonization (cf.\ also Sec.~\ref{sec:RGimp}), the scaling dimensions of a coherent and a dissipative impurity in an interacting fermionic wire are the same.
+The starting, yet crucial, observation is that, after bosonization (see also Sec.~\ref{sec:RGimp}), the scaling dimensions of a coherent and a dissipative impurity in an interacting fermionic wire are the same.
 One would then expect, at least on the level of canonical power counting, the same physical picture of the Kane-Fisher problem.
-Indeed, the RG flow of the rescaled one-body loss rate, $\bar{\gamma}=\gamma/\Lambda$, reads~\cite{froml2019fluctuation}
+Indeed, the RG flow of the rescaled one-body loss rate, $\bar{\gamma}=\gamma/\Lambda$, reads \cite{froml2019fluctuation}

 where $g$ is the Luttinger parameter of the wire.
+The canonical scaling dimension of $\gamma$ can be read off from Eq.~\eqref{eq:gammabos}, using that the action is dimensionless.
+The explicit dependence on $g$ results, instead, from a feature of the momentum-shell RG integration, common also to the unitary version of the Kane-Fisher problem (see Refs.~\cite{froml2019fluctuation,PhysRevLett.79.5086,PhysRevLett.76.3192}).

 From this flow equation we retrieve the physical picture discussed above.
 For attractive interactions in the wire ($g>1$) dissipation is renormalized to zero and the impurity becomes transparent; in contrast, for repulsive interactions ($g<1$), the dissipation strength flows to infinity, invalidating perturbative RG.
-However, in this case, we can approach the problem from a complementary angle, which leads to an RG equation valid for the inverse of $\gamma$~\cite{froml2019fluctuation}.
+However, in this case, we can approach the problem from a complementary angle, which leads to an RG equation valid for the inverse of $\gamma$ \cite{froml2019fluctuation}.
 Its rescaled value is defined as $\bar{D}=\Lambda/\gamma$ and obeys the RG flow